top of page

 While crunching numbers spoke to me, and wrestling with natural casings peaked my interest, neither was able to fulfill my needs.
 Throughout most of my life one part of my soul has always tugged on me hearder than the rest.
 I wear my heart on my sleeve.

 Motivation through unconditional love is in my blood, which I also believe can be hard to find in today’s world.
 Whether you are struggling with your sexuality or some other part of your individuality, know that I have been there.
 Through the help of a therapist, my family, and many friends, I have gained a security with who I am at my core and a security with the world that no one can ever take away.
 I know I'm not alone with my struggle.
-I hope, if it is needed, my vlogs and this space can provide you with a sense of safety so you can begin asking questions and embark on your journey.
+I hope, if it is needed, my content and this space can provide you with a sense of safety so you can begin asking questions and embark on your journey.

 Currently through vlogs and blogs I want to share the steps I have taken.
 I want to share the wiring in my brain, the narratives that developed over time due to my obedience to a manuscript I began to follow as a child, my original foundation.
 After acknowledging the countless stories and narratives I had locked up in my head, I then began to rewire.
 In all honesty, this is a painstaking process, can be painful both emotionally and physically at times, and a journey that not everyone will want to embark on.
 And that’s quite alright.